shauray8/Calib-Challenge/README.md

 - [ ] Build and Deploy
 - [ ] Update README

-## How to tinker/use with the code ?
+## How to tinker/use with the code?
-adding soon be patient !
+adding soon be patient!

 ## example of how opensource is changing the world !!
 [comma ai](https://github.com/commaai)